smarchini/hybrid-fenwick-tree/README.md

 `hft::Darray<T>` is a wrapper for `std::unique_ptr<T[]>` with deep copy capabilities and little else.
 At the moment the data structures in this library are dynamic as in *dynamic arrays*: they deal with mutable data of fixed size.
-An implementation with extendibility properties is indeed possibile;
+An implementation with extendibility properties is indeed possible;
 `hft::Darray<T>` was intended to be a temporary solution to simplify the performance analysis permit micro-optimizations.